Nursery World

 The magazine is now published in print form and online.
 The editor is Liz Roberts.
 In 2007, Haymarket Media Group acquired Nursery World from TSL Education.
 In April 2013, Haymarket sold Nursery World to Mark Allen Group.

-It organises an annual show, the Nursery World Show, which is co-sponsored by 4Children, the National Children's Bureau, the Professional Association for Childcare and Early Years and the Pre-school Learning Alliance.
+It organises an annual show, the Nursery World Big Day Out Show, which is co-sponsored by 4Children, the National Children's Bureau, the Professional Association for Childcare and Early Years and the Pre-school Learning Alliance.